alexcarpenter/us-coffee-roasters/CONTRIBUTING.md

 - Website URLs are valid
 - No duplicate entries (by name + state)
 - No unexpected fields
+- Code follows linting rules
+- Code is properly formatted

 ## Submitting Changes

 1. Make your changes to `data.json`
-2. Run `pnpm test` to ensure validation passes
+2. Run `pnpm test:all` to ensure all checks pass
+3. If formatting issues are found, run `pnpm format` to auto-fix them
-3. Commit your changes with a clear message
+4. Commit your changes with a clear message
-4. Push to your fork
+5. Push to your fork
-5. Open a pull request
+6. Open a pull request

 ### Pull Request Guidelines

 - Keep changes focused on data updates
-- Ensure all tests pass
+- Ensure all tests pass (validation, linting, and formatting)
+- Code will be automatically formatted by Prettier if needed
 - One roaster per commit is preferred for easier review

 **Note:** Maintainers will handle updating the changelog and publishing new versions.
 You don't need to update `CHANGELOG.md` in your PR.